Final Project for applied machine learning

 - You must identify an audience and articulate the potential value for that audience in the report.

-- You should have some level of detail like “recent college grad” or “think tank for public policy on housing” rather than a generic person/institution.
+- Your audience can be an individual or an institution but should have some level of detail like “recent college grad” or “think tank for public policy on housing” rather than a hypothetical person/institution.

 - Value can be realized in the form of saved time, decreased uncertainty, or increased reward.
 I’m open to hearing other forms of value definition.